 • The product is manufactured in United States

-Varathane is known for creating great finishes that stand the test of time, are easy to apply, and are fast drying.
-This water based floor finish ticks all of these boxes.
+Varathane is famous for making durable finishes that are easy to use and dry quickly.
+This water-based floor finish ticks all these boxes.

 When applied, you get a crystal-clear finish that makes you forget that you had to apply four coats to get there.
 However, given how quickly it dries, the extra coat might not be a problem.

-Given that this water-based polyurethane has superior scuff, adhesion, and scratch resistance, you would expect there to be very few negative reviews, and you’ll be right.
+This water-based polyurethane resists scuffs and sticking and avoids scratches very well.
+So you won’t find many negative reviews.
 The most common bone of contention is that the can says it is ‘No Odor”.

-For the sake of those new to polyurethanes, it is important to clarify that no odor means it is considerably less than most oil-based and water-based polyurethanes.
-It is not actually odorless.
-So, you’ll probably need to keep the room ventilated and wear a respirator when applying it.
+If you’re new to polyurethanes, it’s important to know that no odor means it’s much less than other types.
+It is not odorless.
+So, you’ll need to keep the room ventilated and wear a respirator when applying it.

-The only other negative is that you should avoid using it on white paint, as it causes discoloration.
-However, as mentioned previously, this is common with most water-based polyurethanes.
+The only negative is avoiding using it on white paint, which causes discoloration.
+However, as mentioned before, this is common with most water-based polyurethanes.

 PROS